Hugo Schwarze

-Hugo Schwarze (born 3 July 2006) is a German racing driver who is currently competing in the 2025 Le Mans Cup with R-ace GP, and in the 2025 GB3 Championship with VRD Racing.
+Hugo Schwarze (born 3 July 2006) is a German racing driver competing in the LMP3 class of the European Le Mans Series for R-ace GP.
+He is the 2025 Le Mans Cup champion, and a GB3 Championship race winner.

 Early career

 Karting

 Schwarze only started karting in 2022.
 He competed in the German and European Championship Rotax Max Challenge, and in 2023 he won Rotax Max Challenge Germany Wintercup in the DD2 category.

 Ginetta Junior Championship

 In 2023, it was confirmed that Schwarze would be driving for Elite Motorsport in Ginetta Juniors.
 He had a very strong debut in cars, picking up three out of three podiums in his first weekend.
 He then went on to pick up his first win at Donington Park.
 Schwarze went on to accumulate two wins and 11 podiums over the course of the season, which was enough to crown him vice-champion.